hamzehaq7/hamzehaq7.github.io/README.md

 ## Projects
 #### Probing Blood Dynamics: A Novel Piezoelectric Approach to Monitor Flow and Detect Clot Formation
-The paper is currently under review for Elsevier Measurement journal publication, as well as a patent.
+The paper is currently under review for MDPI Sensors journal publication.

 #### No2Pollution: A Guide to Analyze Air Quality via Level-2 Satellite Imagery
 Provides a comprehensive guide to analyze emissions using Level-2 satellite imagery & adaptable codebase that extends to regions where resources for advanced monitoring technologies may be limited.